Please carry your BSM letters and Student Handbook with you in your carry-on luggage which includes the telephone numbers of the program.

 The BSM staff person who meets your plane or train from the Budapest office will accompany you to your housing and go over the lease with you.

-They should also give you a mini orientation of your “environment” including your new neighborhood and how it works, i.e., where to catch the public transportation and how to use it; where the food stores in your area are located; and to mark a route on your map of how to get from your location to both the Babilon Language School (if you are taking the optional language course) and College International on Bethlen Gabor ter.
+They will give you a mini orientation of your “environment” including your new neighborhood and how it works, i.e., where to catch the public transportation and how to use it; where the food stores in your area are located; and to mark a route on your map of how to get from your location to both the Babilon Language School (if you are taking the optional language course) and College International on Bethlen Gabor ter.
 If they do not, please ask them (or the landlord or host family) to do so.

 Rents are payable in Budapest usually on a monthly basis.
 Please be aware that Hungarian customs and laws governing rental properties varies from apartment to apartment and vary greatly from laws in North America.
 Do not sign any lease agreements until you fully understand and are comfortable with the terms.
 The landlord should be willing to give you a few days grace period in which to do so.
 Do not pay [any rent] until a contract is signed, but sign a contract as soon as you feel reasonably comfortable you understand the terms you are agreeing to.
 The on-site BSM office will assist you, if necessary.